Easy Ways To Go Green In 2015

 The turn of the year is a time when people make resolutions to change their life for the better: quit smoking, become vegetarian, be nicer to waiters.
 Indeed, in a recent survey of 1,000 Australians, 69 per cent of them intend on making such resolutions, but only a quarter of them will last past the early months of the year before falling back into old ways.
-One of the finest promises you can make to yourself is to be a little (or a lot!) more greener in life, so we're giving you a few tips on how to become more eco-friendly, and stay that way.
+One of the finest promises you can make to yourself is to be a little (or a lot!) more greener in life, so we’re giving you a few tips on how to go green by becoming more eco-friendly, and stay that way.

 Ban bottled water from your life

 As we described in a previous article, buying bottled water is wrong on all kinds of different levels.
 For starters, producing these bottles is at massive environmental cost to the Earth – 1.5 million barrels of oil are used to make them each year, whereas the further transportation and storage of the things releases the same amount of greenhouse gases as 13,000 cars.
 Additionally, they biodegrade extremely slowly.